codefresh-io/docs.codefresh.io/_docs/getting-started/faq.md

 **Q. My Kubernetes cluster has automatic scaling/monitoring/logging.
 Will Codefresh have issues with it?**
 A. Codefresh is using the standard Kubernetes API available to all compliant Kubernetes distributions.
 After a deployment is finished, Codefresh does not tamper with the cluster in any way.

+**Q. Do you support deployment to Kubernetes clusters on Azure, Amazon, etc?**
+A. Yes, we do!
+If your master is publicly accessible you can access it through custom provider, just follow the [cluster connection]({{site.baseurl}}/docs/deploy-to-kubernetes/add-kubernetes-cluster/) instructions.
+In addition, we have native integration with GKE, Azure, Amazon, and Digital Ocean.
+Native Integration with more cloud providers is coming soon.

+**Q. Can I run Codefresh pipelines on my Kubernetes cluster?**
+You can but you don't need to.
+The SAAS version of Codefresh is fully managed and pipelines are running on the cloud.
+You can run Codefresh pipelines on your own cluster using the [Codefresh Runner]({{site.baseurl}}/docs/enterprise/codefresh-runner/) in [Hybrid mode]({{site.baseurl}}/docs/enterprise/behind-the-firewall/).
+This is normally only needed if you want to access services behind your firewall.
+If you simply want to *deploy* to a Kubernetes cluster, the SAAS version of Codefresh is enough.

 ## Enterprise support